 | Vancouver | 3–6 months | Mild, wet, minimal thermal stress |

-Translation: a chip in Vancouver is a calendar-level problem.
+A chip in Vancouver is a calendar-level problem.
 A chip in Calgary is a this-week problem.
-If you're used to letting damage sit, Calgary will change your mind.

 Can you schedule a mobile repair in Calgary winter?

 Yes.
-We book mobile appointments year-round across Calgary, Airdrie, Cochrane, and Okotoks.
-Winter just adds a few practical considerations:
+We book year-round across Calgary, Airdrie, Cochrane, and Okotoks.
+Winter adds a few practical considerations:

-- We may pre-warm the glass before injection — usually with the vehicle heater or a low-heat infrared lamp.
-This brings the working surface into the resin's designed viscosity range.
+- We may pre-warm the glass before injection to bring the working surface into the resin's designed viscosity range.

 - We may ask that the vehicle is in a garage or covered spot when possible.
 Indoor driveways, underground parking, and office lots all work.